 The Orchard Beach Criterium was held for several years in the late-1990's/early-2000's before the race went on hiatus for a number of years.
 In 2012 facing a gap in the race schedule CRCA returned to Pelham Bay Park for the now annual Orchard Beach Criterium.
-In recent years the race has been held in honor of CRCA Racer Zach Koop who passed away from cancer.
+In recent years the race has been held in honor of CRCA Racer Zach Koop who recently passed away.

 2018 Zach Koop Memorial Criterium Information